Monday, 30 March 2015

 BADAM MURG / CHICKEN IN ROASTED PEANUT SAUCE

-Eversince I prepared mirch ka salan with peanut paste, I am thinking of incorporating more of it in other recipes.
-I liked how the peanut paste thickens and adds a nutty flavour and texture to the curry.
-Use of it is not so common in Bengali Cuisine, but we can always do some addition and subtraction to give a new twist to an old recipe.
+Ever since I cooked "Mirch ka Salan" with peanut paste, I am thinking of using more of it in various recipes.
+I liked how the peanut paste thickens, adds nutty flavour, texture to curries.
+Use of it is not common in Bengali Cuisine, we can do some addition, subtraction to give a new twist to an old recipe.

-With chicken so regular at home, at times I really get bored cooking it.
-Not always do we like to even search the net for recipes.
+Chicken comes regular at home, at times I get bored cooking it.
+Not always do we like to search the net for recipes.
 Each one of us at some point wish to enjoy the freedom of creating or doing it in our own way, however good or bad it is.
-If bad we will not do it again, if good then definitely many more times and share the recipe with others.
+If bad, we will not cook it again, if good, we would repeat cook and share the recipe with others.
 Perhaps, this way a recipe is created and spread.

 INGREDIENTS :